Nantwich: Places of interest

 Nantwich has one of the county's largest collections of historic buildings, second only to Chester.
 These cluster mainly in the town centre on Barker Street, Beam Street, Churchyard Side, High Street and Hospital Street, and extend across the Weaver on Welsh Row.
 Most are within the 38 ha of conservation area, which broadly follows the bounds of the late medieval and early post-medieval town.

 The oldest listed building is the 14th-century St Mary's Church, which is listed Grade I. Two other listed buildings are known to predate the fire of 1583: Sweetbriar Hall and the Grade I-listed Churche's Mansion, both timber-framed Elizabethan mansion houses.
 A few years after the fire, William Camden described Nantwich as the "best built town in the county".
 Particularly fine timber-framed buildings from the town's rebuilding include 46 High Street and the Grade I-listed Crown coaching inn.
 Many half-timbered buildings, such as 140–142 Hospital Street, have been concealed behind brick or rendering.
 Nantwich contains many Georgian town houses, good examples being Dysart Buildings, 9 Mill Street, Townwell House and 83 Welsh Row.
 Several examples of Victorian corporate architecture are listed, including the former District Bank by Alfred Waterhouse.
 The most recent listed building is 1–5 Pillory Street, a curved corner block in 17th-century French style, which dates from 1911.
 Most of the town's listed buildings were originally residential, but churches, chapels, public houses, schools, banks, almshouses and workhouses are represented.
 Unusual listed structures include a mounting block, twelve cast-iron bollards, a stone gateway, two garden walls and a summerhouse.

 Dorfold Hall is a Grade I listed Jacobean mansion in the nearby village of Acton, considered by Pevsner to be one of the two finest Jacobean houses in Cheshire.
 Its grounds accommodate Nantwich Show each summer, including, until 2021, the International Cheese Awards.

 Nantwich Museum, in Pillory Street, has galleries on the history of the town, including Roman salt-making, Tudor Nantwich's Great Fire, the Civil War Battle of Nantwich (1644) and the more recent shoe, clothing and local cheese-making industries.
 Hack Green Secret Nuclear Bunker, a few miles outside the town, is a once government-owned nuclear bunker, now a museum.
-Also in Pillory St is the 82-seat Nantwich Players Theatre, which puts on about five plays a year.
+Also in Pillory Street is the 82-seat Nantwich Players Theatre, which puts on about five plays a year.

 The Nantwich Millennium Clock, located in Cocoa Yard between Pillory Street and Hospital Street, is an art installation with a free-standing mechanical clock inside a glass case.
 The clock was made by Paul Beckett around 2001 to celebrate the new millennium.

 The name of Jan Palach Avenue in the south of the town commemorates the self-immolation of a student in Czechoslovakia in 1969.